raulpenate/WebSockets-React/05-real-time-map/README.md

 #### 1. Install dependencies for the frontend (Map App):

-Navigate to the `map-frontend` folder and install the necessary packages using `pnpm`:
+Navigate to the `maps-app` folder and install the necessary packages using `pnpm`:

 ```bash
 cd map-frontend